lampepfl/scala3-macro-tutorial/docs/inline.md

 # Inline

-Inlining is a common compile-time meta-programming technique for performance optimization.
+Inlining is a common compile-time meta-programming technique for performance optimizations.
-Scala 3 makes significant improvements related to inlining:
+Scala 3 makes several improvements related to inlining:

 1. It introduces `inline` as a [keyword][soft-modifier].
 2. It introduces _inline expressions_.